State Law on Gifts

 - Soft drinks, coffee, or snack foods not offered as part of a meal.

 - A gift having an aggregate value of less than $40 given at a ceremony or public function when you accept the gift in your KU capacity.

 - Rebates, discounts or promotional items available to any citizen or to all state employees.

-KU employees that are found to have violated any of these prohibitions may be subject to discipline by the University, up to and including the termination of their employment.
-In addition, the Kansas Governmental Ethics Commission can impose a civil fine of up to $5,000 for each violation, and you also could be criminally prosecuted, as a violation may constitute a class B misdemeanor.
+KU employees that are found to have violated any of these prohibitions may be subject to discipline by the university, up to and including the termination of their employment.
+In addition, the Kansas Governmental Ethics Commission can impose a civil fine of up to $5,000 for each violation, and one also can be criminally prosecuted, as a violation may constitute a class B misdemeanor.
 (K.S.A.
 46-276).

 Office of the Provost